 The Western Cape of South Africa, where the fishing town of Gansbaai is located, has become a popular tourist spot for people hoping to cage-dive with the plentiful Great White sharks.
 Perhaps unsurprisingly, Chapman and McPhee also identified South Africa as a hotspot for unprovoked bites.
 Also unsurprisingly, you won’t often find great whites in aquariums, but it’s not for the reason you think.

 La Jolla Shores, California

 The shallow waters just off of La Jolla Shores in San Diego County, California is a perfect spot to swim with docile leopard sharks who swarm the area thanks to warmer-than-usual water.
 Leopard sharks aren’t considered dangerous and have very small mouths they use to suck up squid from the ocean floor.
-Visitors and locals alike grab snorkels and go on their own, or join naturalists from the Scripps Institution of Oceanography for a tour.
+Visitors and locals alike grab snorkels and go on their own.

 Eighty-two percent of the unprovoked shark bites in Brazil have happened in a relatively small area of the northeast coast near Recife, making it one of the highest areas of attacks per kilometer in the world, according to Chapman and McPhee.
 But this wasn’t always the case.
 Shark bites were rare in the area until about 1992, when numbers started to shoot up.
 Nearby port activity may be one reason why according to Chapman’s study: Construction has displaced aggressive bull sharks and increased boat traffic—sharks are known to be attracted to sounds of boats.
 Here are the weirdest, wildest sharks in the world.